ELgit/HW/README.md

 Hello fellow Meatbags

-This bit about myself attempting to GitHub my way into programming upcoming keyboard build.
+This bit about myself attempting to GitHub my way into programming an upcoming keyboard build.